Skyscanner/backpack-ios/README.md

 > Backpack team only

 To issue a new release make sure you've set the project up as above, that you have push acess to the Backpack CocoaPod and that you're logged in to CocoaPods trunk. `bundle exec pod trunk me` should print your info and including the Backpack pod in the output.
-Make sure you've added a new entry in the `CHANGELOG.md` with the version you're publishing then run `be rake release`.
+Make sure you've added a new entry in the `CHANGELOG.md` with the version you're publishing then run `bundle exec rake release`.

 ## License